Our honest Peru Hop review is based on just over two weeks of travel from Lima to Cusco on the Peru Hop Full South to Cusco itinerary.

 What about Peru Hop buses?

 Two words: Super comfortable.
-Peru Hop works with a company called Inka Express, who provides modern, safe Volvo or Scania buses for your trip.
+Peru Hop works with a company called Inka Express, which provides modern, safe Volvo or Scania buses for your trip.
 They are some of the most comfortable buses we’ve ever been on.

 On longer trips, they’ll even play a movie in English.
 Though, I will note that on one of our trips, the movie was in Spanish with Spanish subtitles.